nanoporetech/megalodon/README.rst

 Megalodon provides "basecalling augmentation" for raw nanopore sequencing reads, including direct, reference-guided SNP and modified base calling.

 Megalodon anchors the information rich neural network basecalling output to a reference genome.
-Variants, either modified bases or alternative bases, are then proposed and scored in order to produce highly-accurate reference anchored calls.
+Variants, modified bases or alternative canonical bases, are then proposed and scored in order to produce highly-accurate reference anchored modified base or SNP calls.

 Detailed documentation for all ``megalodon`` arguments and algorithms can be found on the `megalodon documentation page <https://nanoporetech.github.io/megalodon/>`_.

 Installation
 ------------

-Requires taiyaki installation for basecalling backend.
+Requires `taiyaki <https://github.com/nanoporetech/taiyaki>`_ installation for basecalling backend.

 ::